Our Location In Mexico

 Roads & Fuel

 Essentially, the only paved road in the area is Highway 1.
-AII other side roads are dirt.
+All other side roads are dirt.
 Some caution should be taken when driving on the highway as it's narrow in some places.
 Extra caution should be taken at night, due to the higher incidence of drunk drivers, animals on the road, bicycles without reflectors, and vehicles with burned-out lights or headlights out of adjustment.
 After heavy rains, the dirt roads in the area can become extremely muddy and difficult to navigate.
 The Mexican army has several checkpoints on the highway for drugs and guns.
-Unleaded (gasoline, Magna Sin), and diesel fuel are available at numerous gas stations throughout the region.
+Unleaded (gasoline, Magna Sin) and diesel fuel are available at numerous regional gas stations.
 The prices are the same at all stations.
 A higher grade unleaded fuel (coded red) is available.
 Some stations are open 24 hours.
-Presently, unleaded regular gas costs about $3.25 a gallon and unleaded premium gas about $3.50.
+Presently, unleaded regular gas costs about $5.00 a gallon and unleaded premium gas about $5.50.

 Public Transportation

 Microbuses run regularly between Colonet and Nueva Odisea during daylight hours.
-Inexpensive taxi service is available along the highway in a more limited area.
+In a more limited area along the highway, inexpensive taxi service is available.

 Utilities

-Electricity is available in many communities, although in some, there is still no electricity.
-Electricity current is the same voltage as in the U.S. Electricity costs about two to three times as much as in the U.S.
+Electricity is available in many communities, although some still lack it.
+The electricity current is the same voltage as in the U.S., and it costs about two to three times as much as in the U.S.

 Water

 City water is available in most communities, with many communities having their own well.
 In communities without water service, residents purchase water from water trucks.
-Where city water is available, water pressure varies greatly throughout the day and depending on the season.
-In many cases, towns will only have water one or two days a week.
-For someone to have consistent, substantial water pressure, it is often necessary to make a considerable investment in getting their own water storage tank and a pump.
-City water is generally untreated, and its quality varies greatly from community to community, depending on the well it comes from.
+Where city water is available, water pressure varies significantly throughout the day and depending on the season.
+Sometimes, towns will only have water one or two days a week.
+For someone to have consistent, substantial water pressure, investing in getting their own water storage tank and a pump is often necessary.
+City water is generally untreated, and its quality varies significantly from community to community, depending on the well it comes from.

 Drinking Water

-For drinking water, most people purchase purified water in 5-gallon jugs (cost about a $.80 cents) from area stores.
+For drinking water, most people purchase purified water in 5-gallon jugs (costing about $1.00) from area stores.

 Medical Services

 There are dozens of private physicians with offices throughout the region.
-Numerous pharmacies where medicines can be purchased, and a number of labs where laboratory studies can be done.
+There are also numerous pharmacies where medicines can be purchased and labs where laboratory studies can be done.
 There are 2 private hospitals in San Quintín and several government hospitals.
 There are also countless smaller clinics.
-It should be noted that there are numerous traditional Indian medicine men or witch doctors (who by the way charge about 10 times what a doctor's visit costs).
+It should be noted that there are numerous traditional Indian medicine men or witch doctors (who, by the way, charge about 10 times what a doctor's visit costs).

 Lovely Beaches

 Our area is blessed with miles of sandy beaches that are little used.
-There is a close-by beach about one mile from our ministry base.
-Also, there are many other close-by beaches within a short driving distance.
+There is a nearby beach about one mile from our ministry base.
+Also, there are many other nearby beaches within a short driving distance.
 The beaches are very clean and little used.
 There are many shells and sea life that can be seen.
-Go Missions to Mexico’s Mission Base is located about a mile from the beach with direct access.
+Go Missions to Mexico’s Mission Base, which is located about a mile from the beach and has direct access.
 More on Our Beaches

 Our Area is Safe

 Because we’re located in a rural farming valley, there’s no need to worry about safety.
 Things are peaceful and tranquil here.
-We’ve been living here for 18 years now and things remain quiet and calm.
-The people are very humble, friendly, and open to Americans coming down to share the love of Christ with them.
+We’ve lived in Mexico since 1998, and things remain quiet and calm.
+The people are humble, friendly, and open to Americans coming down to share Christ's love.
 You will be welcomed with wide open arms as you share Christ with the folks in our area.
 More on Safety

 Weather in Our Area of Mexico

-Summertime highs are in the mid 80’s to mid 90’s, summertime lows are in the 70’s.
-Wintertime highs are in the upper 60’s and 70’s.
-Lows are in the upper 40’s and 50’s.
-We’re located a mile from the ocean so the temperatures are moderate year around.
+Summertime highs are in the mid-80s to mid-90s, and summertime lows are in the 70s.
+Wintertime highs are in the upper 60s and 70s, and lows are in the upper 40s and 50s.
+We’re located a mile from the ocean, so the temperatures are moderate year-round.